HatOnGithub/TetrisProject/README.md

 Score is determined by amount of lines cleared at the same time

-Harddropping gives bonus points depending on amount of cells dropped x2
+Softdropping gives bonus points equal to the amount of cells dropped

-Softdropping does the same but only the amount of cells dropped
+Harddropping does the same but doubles the bonus

 Controls: